phlex-ruby/phlex.fun/handbook/layouts.md

 There are a few problems with this approach:

 1. it adds complexity to the rendering process — there’s a whole different concept to understand with special rules;
-2. it necessitates strange `content_for` and `yield` behaviours in order to get content from the view up into the layout; and
+2. it necessitates the `content_for` helper and strange `yield` behaviours in order to get content from the view up into the layout; and
 3. it makes it impossible to stream the response to the client until both the view and the layout are ready.

 In Phlex, layouts are just components.